izatop/mongot/README.md

 #### Documents

-You can creating documents in two ways.
+You can create documents in two ways.

 Using `Collection.factory` method: